Mykaell-Max/MPOs-Manage/README.md

 - **Request Creation**: Requesters can create new product registration or modification requests
 - **Approval Process**: Multi-step approval workflow with dedicated roles
   - Purchasing team reviews and approves/rejects requests
-  - Registration team processes approved requests in the ERP system (Protheus)
+  - Registration team processes approved requests in the ERP system
 - **Status Tracking**: Comprehensive status history for each request
 - **Resubmission**: Ability to resubmit rejected requests with corrections